 If you’d prefer to apply by phone instead of online, there is a phone number included in the application.

 Childcare & Caregiver Support

 We have limited cash stipends available for parents and caregivers arranging care back home, to make the workshop more accessible.
 Stipends are offered on an as-needed basis.
 On-site childcare is not available at all offerings of this workshop; please refer to the application for childcare options for each particular workshop.

 We set transparent health protocol for each workshop for everyone’s safety.
 Our protocol includes requests and requirements around vaccination, masking, testing, and what to do in the event of exposure.
 Please check the application for the specific protocol for a particular workshop.

 Judith C. Jones Fellowship for Trainers of Color

-Graduates of Training for Social Action Trainers who identity as people of color are eligible to apply for our Judith C. Jones Fellowship for Trainers of Color.
+BIPOC Graduates of Training for Social Action Trainers are eligible for our Judith C. Jones Fellowship for Trainers of Color.
 Learn more about the Fellowship, here.